Sketch the molecular orbital energy diagram and determine the bon... | Channels for Pearson+

 12. Molecular Shapes & Valence Bond Theory MO Theory: Bond Order

-Sketch the molecular orbital energy diagram and determine the bond order of a species with 7 valence electrons.
+Sketch the molecular orbital energy diagram and determine the bond order of a species with 14 valence electrons.
 Predict if it would be diamagnetic or paramagnetic.
-Use the MO energy diagram where the π2p orbitals are at higher energy than the σ2p.
+Use the MO energy diagram where the π2p orbitals are at lower energy than the σ2p.

-Sketch the molecular orbital energy diagram and determine the bond order of a species with 7 valence electrons.
+Sketch the molecular orbital energy diagram and determine the bond order of a species with 14 valence electrons.
 Predict if it would be diamagnetic or paramagnetic.
-Use the MO energy diagram where the π2p orbitals are at higher energy than the σ2p.
+Use the MO energy diagram where the π2p orbitals are at lower energy than the σ2p.

 ANSWERS OPTIONS